Childhood trauma – cPTSD Symptoms

 - Primary cPTSD symptoms

-- Childhood trauma – cPTSD symptoms: key areas
+- Childhood trauma – cPTBS symptoms: key areas

 - Areas of cPTBS symptoms

-- And these are the most important distinguishing features of the cPTSD
+- And these are the most important distinguishing features of the cPTBS

 - Emotional Flashbacks

-- Childhood trauma – cPTSD symptoms: What you may have been diagnosed with
+- Childhood trauma – cPTBS symptoms: What you may have been diagnosed with

-Childhood trauma (cPTSD) due to abuse and neglect leads to manifold upsets in various areas, especially in controlling emotions, self-perception, sexuality or the shaping of relationships.
-In addition, there are changes in self-perception, personal values, and beliefs within the framework of a so-called trauma identity.
+Childhood trauma (cPTSD) as a result of abuse and neglect leads to manifold disorders in a wide variety of areas, especially in the control of emotions, self-perception, sexuality or the shaping of relationships.
+In addition, there are changes in self-perception and personal values and beliefs within the framework of a so-called trauma identity.

 List of the most common cPTSD symptoms